null

 The Best Examples

-The quest for the best leads wine enthusiasts to different corners of the world, exceptional examples can be found all over.
-Here are some notable regions and producers known for crafting outstanding wines:
+The search for the best Chardonnay wines takes wine enthusiasts to different corners of the world.
+Exceptional examples can be found almost anywhere, but these regions and producers are consistently worth attention.

 Burgundy, France

-Domaine de la Romanée-Conti is probably the most highly sought after Burgundy producer.
+Domaine de la Romanée-Conti is the most famous name, with prices to match.
 Their wines sell for upwards of £5000 per bottle.

-More affordable but well worth seeking out are producers such as third generation winemakers Céline and Frédéric Gueguen in Chablis, or the Mâconnais wines from incredibly talented young winemaker Florent Rouve (pictured).
+More realistic options include producers such as third generation winemakers Céline and Frédéric Gueguen in Chablis, or the Mâconnais wines from the talented young winemaker Florent Rouve (pictured).

 California, USA

-Under the radar winemaker Marc Zaccaria has a CV that reads like a whos who of Napa Valley, his Rutherford Ranch wines offer great value compared to more well known names.
+Under the radar winemaker Marc Zaccaria has a CV that reads like a who’s who of Napa Valley.
+His Rutherford Ranch wines offer solid value compared to better known names.

 Margaret River, Australia

-Leeuwin Estate and Vasse Felix produce exceptional Chardonnays in Margaret River.
-The maritime influence and moderate climate contribute to wines with elegance and complexity.
+Leeuwin Estate and Vasse Felix are benchmarks.
+The maritime climate supports wines with tension and length.

 Essex, England